ferrous-systems/teaching-material2/src/presentations/ownership-borrowing-in-brief.md

 -   hot take: **shared** mutable data is the root of all evil. mutable data itself is ok, as long as you follow the ownership rules!

-`&mut` is the so-called "mutable" reference.
+`&mut` is the so-called "exclusive" reference.
 They are:

 -   Available only once at a time